NextronSystems/thor-manual/usage/custom-signatures.rst

 Simple IOCs
 -----------

-Simple IOC files are basically CSV files that include the IOC and comments.
-Simple IOC files must have the extension ``.txt``. encrypted simple IOC files must have the extension ``.dat``.
+Simple IOC files are essentially CSV files that include the IOC and comments.
+Simple IOC files must use the ``.txt`` extension.
+Encrypted simple IOC files must use the ``.dat`` extension.

 The following tags for simple IOCs are currently supported: